Neoteroi/Torino/README.md

 don't exist, thus reducing the amount of operations that need to be done for the first time configuration.

-Otherwise, if Azure credentials are scoped for exact resource groups, the resource groups must be created before generating the credentials for the GitHub agents.
+Otherwise, if Azure credentials are scoped for exact resource groups, resource groups must be created before generating the credentials for the GitHub agents.

 ## How to provision an instance of the system